Essential Equipment for Small Dairy Farms: A Comprehensive Guide

 A larger electric cream separator to accommodate more separation per hour will cost between $700 and $1,000.
 A price of just under $1,000 should get you a separator that can process approximately thirty-four gallons per hour.

-Popular Cream Separator Brands
+Popular Milk Separator Brands

 • Milky

-• Motor sich
+• Motor Sich

 Check out milk and cream separators that are ideal for small dairy farms.